Skip to main content Skip to site search

 Mediation

-The Berkeley Rent Board offers free mediation services to Berkeley landlords and tenants in units that are fully covered by the Rent Ordinance or registered under Measure MM.
+The Berkeley Rent Board offers free mediation services to Berkeley landlords and tenants in units that are fully or partially covered by the Rent Ordinance.

 Typical issues or problems that can be addressed through the mediation process